ndom91/briefkasten/README.md

 3. Database that works with Prisma (i.e. MySQL, Postgres, SQLite, etc.)
 4. Image hosting space (i.e. Supabase / ImageKit / Cloudinary) (**optional**)

 These are all relatively straight forward, other than the image hoster.
 This was chosen to avoid putting the images in the database.
-The example application at [briefkasten.vercel.app](https://briefkasten.vercel.app) is using [Supabase Storage](https://supabase.com), but any other similar provider like Cloudinary would also do the job.
+The example application at [briefkasten.vercel.app](https://briefkasten.vercel.app) is using [Supabase Storage](https://supabase.com), but any other similar provider like Cloudinary or a simple S3 Bucket would also do the job.
 I chose Supabase, because they have an easy to use SDK, a decent free tier, and I was already using their Postgres service.
-I wanted to avoid using AWS, but a simple S3 Bucket would also work here, for example.
-If you want to change the image hosting mechanism, it only takes a few lines of code, primarily in the `/src/pages/api/bookmarks/uploadImage.js` file.

 After you've got an account setup at all of the above providers, or have your own infrastructure ready to go, you can continue on to the next steps below.